Swapping

 • gasBudgetAfterSwap is the gas budget provided by the user swapped into native Sol (1 SOL = 1e9 lamports).

-Given that it's essential for the CCM transfer transactions to succeed and that transactions in Solana are extremely cheap, it's recommended to use a high gas budget to ensure the transaction will not revert due to unsufficient compute units.
+Given that it's essential for the CCM transfer transactions to succeed and that transactions in Solana are extremely cheap, it's recommended to use a high gas budget to ensure the transaction will not revert due to insufficient compute units.

 Transaction length limitation

 Some of those bytes are used as part of the asset transfer and CPI call to the receiver program and, the rest are left for the message and the accounts list in a CCM swap.
-Therefore, the following requremnent must be fulfilled, given that each account passed takes up 33 bytes:
+Therefore, the following requirement must be fulfilled, given that each account passed takes up 33 bytes:

 number_of_accounts * 33 + message_length < MAX_LENGTH